ukparliament/Orchestration/readme.md

 The network components show those conneted to the Internet and those which aren't; NSGs are protecting those that are.

 ## LogicApps ##
-`LogicApps` collect data required from a variety of sources, including:
+`LogicApps` (which can also be called *Workflows*) collect data from a variety of sources, including:
-* Government registers, and
+* Government registers
 * data already published elsewhere by Parliament.

-Data retrieved is stored in the `GraphDB` by `Functions` in a consistent and predictable format aiding its reuse.
+The data retrieved is stored in `GraphDB` by `Functions`.
+This data is stored in a consistent and predictable format, aiding its reuse.

-Control of execution is managed by a `LogicApp` (also called a Workflow) defined in Azure.
-Each `LogicApp` is defined through a JSON file which uses an ARM template to implement the prescribed functionality.
+Control of execution is managed by a `LogicApp` defined and editable in Azure, resulting in a JSON file which uses an ARM template to implement the prescribed functionality.
 The `LogicApp` is exported from Azure using the *Logic App Code View* operation.
-This JSON file is saved in VSTS and deployed to Azure within a *Step* of a deployment.
+This JSON file is stored in VSTS and deployed to Azure within a *Step* of a deployment.

 For example: